January 24, 2016

-Nationally available CDs are paying as much as 2.45% APY this fall, while credit unions and community banks are offering local deals that pay nearly 3% APY.
+Nationally available bank CDs are paying as much as 2.30% APY this winter, while credit unions and community banks are offering local deals that pay nearly 3% APY.

 Let’s begin with the banks offering the best nationally available deals on three of the most popular CD terms: 1 year, 2 years and 5 years.